jiristrouhal/HoFi/README.md

 When item is being added or edited, the currency is customary and can be selected by dropdown menu next to the value.
 The value can be entered as a positive float number, but after confirming the changes, the value is rounded according to the currency (e.g., to 2 decimal places for euro or US dollar or to whole number in the case of yen).

 When conversion is applied, to estimate the exchange rate, a date has to be specified.
-By default, the transaction date is selected.
+By default, the current date is selected.
 The user can pass a custom date, for which the value is converted.

+When adding an income or expense, the currency is by default set by the application localization.